 A few weeks ago I attended a remarkable lecture by Carlota Perez on technology revolutions and their economic and social impact.

 Mountains of words have been written and spoken in the last 10 years to attempt to explain all the commotion around the Internet, "new economy", the dot-com boom, the bursting of the "bubble", the aftermath, and many related topics.
 But no one I've read or heard has put these turbulent times into a historical perspective as clearly as Perez did in her presentation, and as she has been doing in her various publications, in particular her book Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages.
-A good introduction to her work can be found in these excerpts from her book, as well as in this online lecture.
+A good introduction to her work can be found in these excerpts from her book.

 Basically, she says that if you look at the historical big picture, patterns begin to emerge, which serve as a very good guide for thinking about and planning for the future.
 Over the past 200 years, you discover that we have had a technology revolution every 40 - 60 years, the present one being the 5th in that span.
 Each such revolution changes the paradigm for guiding innovation and for determining winners and losers in the marketplace and over time ends up significantly transforming the economy and everything around it.